dbeach24/dataviz-project-template/README.md

 | Region Num       | Categorical, Int | Region, encoded as a number, based on longitude. <ul><li>0 = Americas (longitude < -50)</li><li>1 = EMEA (-50 <= longitude < 75)</li><li>2 = Southeast Asia (longitude > 75)</li></ul> |
 | Cause            | Categorical, Set | Text pattern extraction from “Cause of Death” field, into categories:<ul><li>Drowning/Asphyxiation</li><li>Exposure / Dehydration / Starvation</li><li>Vehicular / Mechanical</li><li>Homicide / Violence</li><li>Illness / Medical</li><li>Unknown</li></ul>
 | Nationalities    | Categorical, Set | Extracted country names from “Nationality” text field.
 Also needs to recognize region names (such as North Africa, Central America, or MENA, and handle appropriately). |

-## Questions and Tasks

-The data visualization is intended to aid in answering the following questions:

-* How does the number of missing / dead vary over time and by region?
-* Are there certain locations that exhibit many small events which accumulate over time?
-* What are the different causes of migrant death?
-* How does cause of death vary by region?

 ## Earlier work